PanicStation.org

 What to do now

-• Mention fever/chills, vomiting/diarrhea, new blisters, skin turning dark, or pain spreading beyond the redness.
+• Mention fever, chills, nausea, diarrhea, dizziness, new blisters, darkening skin, or pain extending beyond the visible redness.

 What can wait

-• You do not need to figure out whether it’s cellulitis, necrotizing infection, a clot, or something else—ER clinicians will evaluate.
+• You do not need to work out whether this is cellulitis, a necrotizing infection, a clot, or something else.

 Important reassurance